Du hast

 "Du hast" (lit.
-'You Have') is a song by German Neue Deutsche Härte band Rammstein.
+'You Have') is a song by German metal band Rammstein.
 It was released as the second single from their second album Sehnsucht (1997).
 It has appeared on numerous soundtracks for films, most notably The Matrix: Music from the Motion Picture, How High, and the home video CKY2K.
 It is featured in the music video games Guitar Hero 5 and Rock Band 3.
 The song's title is a play on the homophones du hasst ("you hate") and du hast ("you have").

 Overview

 There are two versions of the song: the original version completely in German, and a second version partially in English (found on special editions of the Sehnsucht album).
 In the second version, the first chorus and the verses are in English and the last chorus is in German.
 The English lyrics are not a direct translation of the German; the original lyrics take advantage of a pair of German homophones: when conjugated in the second person singular form (i.e. "you"), the verbs haben (to have) and hassen (to hate) become respectively du hast and du hasst, which sound identical.
 The guitar riff is similar to Ministry's "Just One Fix".
+The music was written by keyboardist Flake and guitarist Richard Kruspe.
+The intro section and the verses were a combination of a synth sequence by Flake and a guitar riff by Kruspe, and the chorus was written around a chord sequence by Flake.

 Live performances

 The first known performance of the song dates from 9 April 1997 in Amsterdam, Netherlands.
 Over the years, several stunts have been used during the live performances of "Du hast", ranging from the dildo used in "Bück dich", to the bow used in "Du riechst so gut".
-In their Reise, Reise and Liebe ist für alle da tour, flames shoot several feet into the air and Till Lindemann fired with a different bow into the air, "starting" a chain reaction that fired rockets over the audience.
-Being a fan favourite, it has been played in almost every concert to date since its initial performance.
-When performed live, the intro is always a bit longer than in the studio version.
+In their Reise, Reise and Liebe ist für alle da tours, flames shoot several feet into the air and Till Lindemann fired with a different bow into the air, "starting" a chain reaction that fired rockets over the audience.
+Being a fan favourite, it has been played at almost every concert to date since its initial performance.
+When performed live, the intro is always a bit longer than the studio version.

-The song has been covered by Motionless in White for Punk Goes 90s Vol. 2 in 2014 and Lizzo while performing in Germany in 2023.
+The song has been covered by Motionless in White for Punk Goes 90s Vol. 2 in 2014 and was referenced by Lizzo while performing in Germany in 2023.